JackkGGs/EfJobR/README.md

 #### 1. Clone This Repository

-Clone the repository to your local machine.
+Clone this repository to your local machine.

 ```bash
 git clone https://github.com/JackkGGs/EfJobR/